Hearthbruk guide

 Is a Sump Pump Battery Backup Worth It Before the Next Storm?

-A sump pump often fails at the exact moment you need it most — during heavy rain, a power loss, a stuck float, or a blocked discharge line.
+Sump pumps fail at the exact moment you need them — during heavy rain, a power loss, a stuck float, or a blocked discharge line.
+A finished basement can take on inches of water in under an hour, and most standard homeowners policies don't cover the cleanup.

 Quick answer